jake-owen-p/jake-owen-p.github.io/clshooked.md

 See the problem?
 By the time `requestOne` gets to logging that it has completed its operation in the database, `requestTwo` has started and overriden the `requestId` value.
 Request one has now logged a message with the wrong requestId and we lose one of the main benefits of requestId that was mentioned at the start `This way there is a singular identifier that ties a whole journey together.`.

 So how do we ensure that when we want to log, we retrieve the correct `requestId` for that request?
-Due to the nature of Node.js, it turns from asking `How can access properties globally for a specific request?` to `How can we keep track of a request's asynchronous operations?`
+Due to the nature of Node.js, it turns from asking `How can we access properties globally for a specific request?` to `How can we keep track of a request's asynchronous operations?`

 ## Async hooks & cls-hooked